Thanks for subscribing!

 “It’s important to address these issues in sequence,” says Grasso.
-“First, check in on an employee’s signs of distress by noting the concrete behaviors or statements that led you to become concerned, and express that concern in regards to their wellbeing.
+“First, check in on an employee’s signs of mental distress by noting the concrete behaviors or statements that led you to become concerned, and express that concern in regards to their well-being.
 After this initial step, coupled with follow-up to provide connections to the appropriate resources, one can address work performance issues in a separate conversation.”
 These resources might include mental health services available through your EAP or health plan, information about other options, or flexible or reduced hours to allow time for treatment.

-LEARN MORE by downloading our report on severe workplace mental health challenges in the workplace, and what employers can do to prevent them.
+LEARN MORE by downloading our report on mental health challenges in the workplace, and what employers can do to prevent them.